-INTRO TO PEOPLE AKA WORLD SEX ED 101

-People, people, people, all over the world.
+INTRO TO PEOPLE AKA WORLD SEX ED 101 People, people, people, all over the world.
 Old ones, young ones, rich ones, poor ones, black ones, white ones, Asian ones, and even plaid ones.
 Some places got lots of people, while others have just a few.
 Are there too many people?
 Perhaps not enough in some places?
 Some states have growing populations, while other states actually have shrinking populations.
-What's this all about?
+What's that all about?
 Although there are great differences around the world in numbers of people as well as growth rates of populations, it is best to approach the subject by looking at it systematically.
 That is, we can look at how human population dynamics operate as a whole, because the rules are essentially the same anywhere you go on the planet.
 Let's get to know how it works, and then you can apply your knowledge to understand what's happening in any state or region of interest.
 Game on!

-For starters, you should know that we are currently closing in on 7 billion people alive across the world right now.
+For starters, you should know that we just crossed over the 7 billion mark in terms of how many peeps are currently alive on the planet.
 This has not always been the case.
 In fact, numbers this huge for human population are actually quite recent.
 Consider Figure 2.1.
 As you can see, for most of humankind's existence, population totals have been relatively small.
 It took approximately one million years, from the beginning of time until about the year 1800, for the first billion humans to appear on the earth at the same time.
 From then, it's roughly

-/ PART ONE

-- → 1927 that the second billion showed up

-- → 1960 saw the crossing over to 3 billion

-- → 1974 picked up number 4 billion

-- → 1987 flipped the pop-odometer to 5 billion and

-- → 1999 the predawn of the 21st century reached the 6 billion highwater mark.
-Or should I say, the high-broken-water mark.
+PART ONE - → 1927 that the second billion showed up - → 1960 saw the crossing over to 3 billion - → 1974 picked up number 4 billion - → 1987 flipped the pop-odometer to 5 billion - → 1999 the predawn of the 21st century we reached 6 billion - And Happy Halloween!
+On that costumed holiday in 2011, 7 billion peeps were alive for the tricks and treats!